Lokelma Patient Tips

 - Potassium levels start to decline within one hour after the administration of Lokelma.
 In studies, normal potassium levels were reached in a median of 2.2 hours.
 Over 90% of patients had normal potassium levels within 48 hours.
 In clinical studies, ongoing treatment helped keep potassium levels within a normal range over at least 12 months.

-- Lokelma can also be prescribed for people who are on chronic dialysis treatment, but is only administered on non-dialysis days.
+- Lokelma can be used by people who are either on dialysis treatment or not on dialysis treatment.
+When Lokelma is prescribed for people who are on chronic dialysis treatment, it is only administered on non-dialysis days.

 - Talk to your doctor to determine if you need to follow a low potassium or sodium diet.